Randy Arozarena Player Props: Rays vs. White Sox

 Randy Arozarena At The Plate

-- Arozarena has an OPS of .926, fueled by an OBP of .393 and a team-best slugging percentage of .533 this season.
+- Arozarena leads Tampa Bay in slugging percentage (.575) thanks to eight extra-base hits.

-- Among the qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 30th and he is 26th in slugging.
+- Among qualifying hitters in MLB play, he ranks seventh in batting average, 22nd in on-base percentage, and 17th in slugging.

-- Arozarena is batting .381 with one homer during his last outings and is on a four-game hitting streak.
+- Arozarena enters this game on a five-game hitting streak.
+During his last outings, he's hitting .500 with two homers.

+- In 90.0% of his games this year (18 of 20), Arozarena has picked up at least one hit, and in eight of those games (40.0%) he recorded multiple hits.

-- Arozarena has an RBI in 11 of 19 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- Arozarena has picked up an RBI in 60.0% of his games this season, with more than one RBI in 20.0% of his games.
+He has also driven in three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.